alexbmoreira/django-postgres-vue-tutorial/README.md

 ### Python Decouple for config vars

-> This part may work with `os.environ.get`, but I had issues and am still trying to figure that out.
-In the meantime, this seems to do the trick.
+> This part should work with `os.environ.get`, and can be skipped if that's the way you want to go, but storing environment varables in a file is easy to manage so I went with that route.

 You'll want a place to put your environment variables once you deploy.
 To do this install `python-decouple`.